eccentricdevotion/TARDIS/chemistry-lab-compounds.md

 Elements required to craft: 2 Iron, 3 Oxygen, 2 Hydrogen, and 1 Oxygen

-Uses: Can be placed to match Skaro's rust water.
+Uses: Used to craft Rust Plague Sword.

 ## Salt